7 Day Portugal Itinerary | Porto, Douro Valley, Lisbon

 Porto: 3 nights and 2.5 days

 I always recommend joining at least one tour in each city.
-This ensures you see the worthwhile tourist attractions and gives access to a guide that can recommend restaurants and other places to visit.
+This ensures you see the worthwhile tourist attractions and gives access to a guide who can recommend restaurants and other places to visit.
 It's a great way to become oriented with a new city.

 A few tours I recommend: